12 Characteristics of Successful Economics Students

 1. Intellectually curious

 In order to be a successful economics student, or any kind of student for that matter, it's particularly important that you're interested in and engaged with your subject.
 All of the other characteristics here depend upon you caring about your studies and your specific topic.
-Of course, everyone finds some topics more interesting than others, but the willingness to find something worthwhile in whatever issue you are currently studying will help to keep you on form during your studies.
+Of course, everyone finds some topics more interesting than others, but the willingness to find something worthwhile in whatever economics issues you are currently studying will help to keep you on form during your studies.

 A good way to maintain your curiosity is by observing others who are good at what they do, and then asking questions about anything and everything you don't understand.
 Asking questions of experts is a brilliant way to learn how something works - they are experts after all!
-If asking questions fails, or more likely, is not possible, there are endless alternative means of finding something out - books, journals, and of course, the life-saving Wikipedia.
+If asking questions fails, or more likely, is not possible, there are endless alternative means of finding something out - books, journals, the INOMICS study resources, and of course, the life-saving Wikipedia.
 Praise be!

 2. Mathematical aptitude